jefftranter/6502/asm/jmon/README.txt

 Jump to Applesoft BASIC cold start entry point (address $E000).
 Does not perform any check that the ROM-based BASIC is present.

+CHECKSUM: K <START> <END>

+Calculate a 16-bit checksum of memory from addresses START to END.

 CLR SCREEN: L

 Clear the screen by printing 24 newlines.